Last Updated on March 17, 2022

 Star Sand Dune

 The tallest sand dunes in North America rise from the floor of the San Luis Valley on the western base of the Sangre de Cristo Range.
 The tallest peak, the Star Sand Dune, reaches a maximum height of 750 feet.
 The dunes cover an area of about 30 sq mi (78 km²) and are estimated to contain over 1.2 cubic miles (5 billion cubic metres) of sand.
+Sediments and water once poured down into the San Luis Valley from both mountain ranges, into what geologists have named Lake Alamosa.
+Most of the ancient lake has now vanished as a result of climate change, leaving behind a huge layer of sand.
+This sand is continuously moved by the prevailing winds back and forth.

 Sand Dunes in Northern Colorado

-North Sand Hills – Walden, CO
+North Sand Hills – Walden

 The North Sand Hills Recreation Area is a vast land once used by Native Americans as a bison killing site.
 It extends for 1400 acres and it’s somewhat unique for it’s a patch of sand located in the middle of a mountain, surrounded by trees.